aminullah6264/COVID19/README.md

 # COVID19

-# The paper is in peer review process, therefore, the code will be online after the publiction
+This repository is under review and construction and the paper is in peer review process.
+It will be released ASAP.